AresMUSH/aresmush/game/plugins/bbs/help/reading.md

 The game will tell you when someone has posted a new message to the BBS.
 You will also receive a notification of unread posts when you log in.
 You can use the `bbs/new` command to read the first available new post.
 You can keep using that command over and over until all the posts are read.

-If you've already read the post on another character, or you're just not interested in posts to a particular board, you can use the catchup command to mark all posts on a board as read: `bbs/catchup announce`.
+If you've already read the post on another character, or you're just not interested in posts to a particular board, you can use the catchup command to mark all posts on a board as read.

 > Tip:  If you link your characters to a [Player Handle](/help/handles), the game will automatically mark a post as read on all your characters when you read it on one.

+`bbs/new` - Reads the first unread message on any board.
+`bbs/catchup <board>` - Marks all unread messages as read.